-You will first need to identify a major professor who will be the major advisor for the completion of your graduate degree.
+You will first need to identify a major professor who will be the major adviser for the completion of your graduate degree.
 More than one major professor can be identified in various situations.
 Committee members assist the major professor in guiding the graduate degree program.
 Your program staff person can also assist in answering program-related questions.
 The Graduate College can help with any questions about how to complete the form and troubleshooting errors.

 How many committee members will I need?

-Master’s students with creative component only require from one to three members.
-You will need to check the requirements of your program.
+Master’s students with creative component only require one to three members.
+You will need to check the specific requirements of your program.

-Master’s students with coursework only program require at least one member of the graduate faculty in the designated major.
-This is often the DOGE of the coursework only program.
+Master’s students in a coursework-only program require at least one member of the graduate faculty in the designated major.
+This is often the DOGE of the coursework- only program.

 I have my committee, what’s next?

 Once you have established your committee, it’s time to work with your major professor and committee to develop your program of study.
-A Program of Study Committee (POSC) Worksheet is available to assist you in preparation of submitting the POSC form online.
+A Program of Study Committee (POSC) Worksheet is available to assist you in preparation for submitting the POSC.

 How do I file the POSC online?

 You will complete, submit, and revise your POSC through AccessPlus.
-You will need to log in to AccessPlus and find the student tab in the upper right hand corner on your AccessPlus homepage.
-Click on it.
-Once you’re on the homepage, find the Graduate Student Status tab on the left menu.
-Click on it.
+You will need to log in to AccessPlus and find and click on the student tab in the upper right-hand corner on your AccessPlus homepage.
+Once you’re on the homepage, find the Graduate Student Status tab on the left menu, and click on it.
 On the Graduate Student Status page, you’ll see two columns.
-Go to the middle section of the right column and find the button labeled MY POSC Form.
-Click on it.
+Go to the middle section of the right column and find the button labeled MY POSC Form, and click on it.
 Once you have your POSC form open on AccessPlus, it’s time to begin filling it out.
 Please go to the POSC help page to learn how to complete the form.

 Is there a deadline for submitting the POSC form?

 Yes!
 As you complete your graduate studies, there are requirements and specific deadlines associated with graduation.
 The requirements vary based on the degree that you are seeking.
 Please review these requirements and deadlines very carefully by visiting our Dates and Deadlines webpage.

 What type of information is in the Graduate College Handbook?

 All the policies and procedures that you will need to follow as a graduate student are included in the Graduate College Handbook.
-All the details of the information you see on this website can be found there.
-Your department or program may have more restrictive requirements, but the basic policies enforced by the Graduate College can be found online: http://www.grad-college.iastate.edu/handbook/
+Your department or program may have more restrictive requirements, but the basic policies enforced by the Graduate College can be found online.